xizon/uix-kit/README.md

 * 500+ Icons in Font Awesome (Include Social Icon)
 * Standard Code
 * W3C Standard Support
-* The MIT license. :) Use it to make something cool.

 ### How does it work?